 A snowflake begins life as a tiny droplet of supercooled water which freezes in the sky to create an ice crystal.
-The droplet becomes frozen either because temperatures are sufficiently cold (−35 °C or lower) to freeze to other droplets, or in warmer clouds, they can form around a nucleus such as a dust or pollen particle.
+The droplet becomes frozen either because temperatures are sufficiently cold (it would have to be −35 °C or lower) to freeze to other droplets, or in clouds above -35 °C, they can form around a nucleus such as a dust or pollen particle.

-Once the ice crystal has formed, if the conditions are right it will begin to grow, as water molecules in the air are deposited onto the ice crystal which aggregate as the ice crystal falls to the ground to form a snowflake.
+Once the ice crystal has formed, if the conditions are right it will begin to grow, as water molecules in the air are deposited onto the ice crystal as it falls through the air, and clump together to form a snowflake.